 These investigations may ultimately lead to steps being taken to seek the disqualification of such directors.

-For many directors, particularly those who are not career entrepreneurs or who are reaching the end of their career, the offer of a disqualification undertaking was attractive.
+For many directors, particularly those were not career entrepreneurs or who were reaching the end of their career, the offer of a disqualification undertaking before the changes in 2015 was attractive.
 It meant that:

 - costs could be saved